headlines-toolkit/ht-auth-client/README.md

 This package defines the abstract interface (`HtAuthClient`) for authentication operations within the Headlines Toolkit ecosystem.
 It provides a contract that concrete implementations (e.g., API clients, Firebase clients, in-memory mocks) must adhere to.

-The interface supports both an email+code passwordless flow and an anonymous authentication flow.
+The interface supports both an email+code password-less authentication and an anonymous authentication flow.

 ## Getting Started